Neural Quantum States for Light Nuclei with Chiral Two- and Three-Body Interactions

 The correlation functions for an interacting particle pair are influenced not only by $r_{ij}$ but also by other surrounding particles, where the impact from the latter are captured by ${\rm NN_b}$ and represented as $\sum_{k\neq i,j} \tilde{R}_{ik}+\tilde{R}_{jk}$.
 The middle panel of Figure \ref{fig:correlation_function} illustrates how this feature is encoded through $\tilde{R}_{ik} = {\rm NN_a}(r_{ik})$, which gradually increases close to a linear trend.
 Regarding the correlation function $f^{(c)}_{ij}$ shown in the left panel of Figure \ref{fig:correlation_function}, one sees that it starts from a small value at $r_{ij}=0$, rapidly increases, and then gradually decreases as the interparticle distance grows.
 Since $f^{(c)}_{ij}$ primarily governs the magnitude of the wave function, its suppression at short $r_{ij}$ implies that the probability of finding two particles closely separated is extremely low, which is consistent with the repulsive nature of short-range nuclear interactions.
 Moreover, $f^{(c)}_{ij}$ exhibits a strong dependence on third-particle effects, particularly when the two interacting particles are closely surrounded by others.
 This is reflected in the large magnitude of $f^{(c)}_{ij}$ when $\sum_{k\neq i,j}\tilde{R}_{ik} + \tilde{R}_{jk}$ is small.
 The right panel shows the $r_{ij}$ distribution from nflow.
 It has features similar to those observed in the correlation functions and therefore is suitable for the importance sampling Monte Carlo estimation of the energy.

 We next use the well-trained neural network models to derive precise evaluations of the ground state energy, using a gentle learning rate for further updating.
 In Figure \ref{fig:eval}, we perform 500 iterations to estimate the energy from the neural-network-generated wave function with nflow importance sampling.
 The average energy from the neural network model is $E = -8.30 \pm 0.09\ {\rm MeV}$, which closely matches the GFMC result $E=-8.34\ {\rm MeV}$, falling within one-half of a standard deviation and differing by only $0.45\%$.
-This indicates that the neural-network-generated wave function can effectively approximate the ground state of $^3{\rm H}$ with the soft-core interaction, without any imaginary-time evolution, even in the presence of complicated pion-exchange interactions, as well as tensor, spin-orbit, CIB, and CSB interactions.
-Compared with the standard parameterized VMC approach (purple line), we can find a 91.2\% improvement, estimated by $(E_{\rm param} - E_{\rm neural})/(E_{\rm param} - E_{\rm GFMC})$, from neural network VMC.
+The uncertainty of $0.09\ {\rm MeV}$, defined as the standard deviation over the 500 estimates, indicating the small fluctuation in the energy estimation with nflow.
+This indicates that the neural-network-generated wave function can effectively approximate the ground state of $^3{\rm H}$ with the soft-core interaction.